Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 a single master cluster, you must configure it to be an HA cluster before having more than one master.

 #### Alluxio HA cluster with embedded journal
 When internal leader election is used, Alluxio masters are determined with a quorum.
-Adding an removing masters requires to keep this quorum in a consistent state.
+Adding or removing masters requires to keep this quorum in a consistent state.

 ##### Adding a new master